varshi158/smart-home-ui/README.md

 This project revolves around the creation of a smart home user interface using the MERN stack (MongoDB, Express.js, React, Node.js).

 ## Key Technologies
+- **Frontend**: React was utilized extensively, incorporating advanced concepts such as components, state re-rendering, effects, routing, and authentication
 - **Backend**: Node.js and MongoDB were employed to handle server-side logic and database management, ensuring seamless data retrieval and manipulation.
-- **Frontend**: React was utilized extensively, incorporating advanced concepts such as components, state re-rendering, effects, routing, and authentication

 ## Project Value
-The project facilitated a deeper understanding of front-end development principles and the practical application of cutting-edge technologies like React and Firebase.
+The project facilitated a deeper understanding of front-end development principles and the practical application of cutting-edge technologies like React and Clerk.

 ## Project Highlights
 - **Dynamic Interface**: Leveraged React components to create a dynamic and responsive user interface, providing an optimal user experience across devices.